recallnet/trading-simulator/docs/POSTMAN_GUIDE.md

 <!-- Note: The /api/price/provider endpoint is no longer available.
 The system now uses the DexScreener provider through MultiChainProvider for all price fetching.
-Please use the main /api/price endpoint with optional chain and specificChain parameters. -->
+Please use the main /api/price endpoint with optional chain and specificChain parameters.

+IMPORTANT: All price-related endpoints now require authentication.
+Make sure your requests include the proper authentication headers. -->

 ### 11. Execute a Trade (Solana to Solana)